-MacBook: There were 19.50 million units sold globally as per 2017 report.
+MacBook: There were 19.50 million units sold globally, as per the 2017 report.
 There was an increase in revenue to $26 billion.

-Mac OS X: Mac OS X accounted for 8 percent of global computer operating systems market as of September of 2017.
+Mac OS X: Mac OS X accounted for 8 percent of the global computer operating systems market as of September 2017.

 Apple Brand Strategies

-Apple’s branding strategies focusses on human emotions and customer preferences.
-Apple believes in innovation and creative inputs and it has proven to be a visionary in the tech industry.
+Apple’s branding strategies focus on human emotions and customer preferences.
+Apple believes in innovation and creative inputs and has proven to be a visionary in the tech industry.

-The customer and brand loyalty are very strong and customers prefer using Apple products due to various facilities.
+Customer and brand loyalty are very strong, and customers prefer using Apple products due to various facilities.
 One of the topmost features is Apple’s security and seamless service.
 From a brand architecture viewpoint, the company maintains a master brand identity.

 The Halo Effect

-Apple was earning substantial amount of profits from their flagship products such as iPhones and MacBooks, but they thought of expanding their company and ventures to gain a better hold in the tech market.
-Then came up the iPod Halo effect.
+Apple was earning substantial profits from their flagship products, such as iPhones and MacBooks, but they thought of expanding their company and ventures to gain a better hold in the tech market.
+Then came up with the iPod Halo effect.

-The brand wanted to accumulate and drag customers into products like iPods and Mac OS and create a different market segment which will entice them to venture into other Apple products.
+The brand wanted to accumulate and drag customers into products like iPods and Mac OS and create a different market segment that would entice them to venture into other Apple products.
 This strategy proved to be an effective one.

-The benefit of this strategy was that people became more interested in other Apple products and the sale of iPhone and MacBooks rose dramatically.
-As a part of the branding strategy, Apple renamed their flagship Mac OS X to OS X.
+The benefit of this strategy was that people became more interested in other Apple products and the sale of iPhones and MacBooks rose dramatically.
+As a part of the branding strategy, Apple renamed its flagship, Mac OS X, to OS X.

 Siri (Virtual Assistant)

 Siri was one such creation of Apple in speech processing and voice modulation.
-In the mid October, 2011, Siri was enabled with features such as interactive inputs and outputs and voice recognition features and it was first introduced in iPhone 4S smartphone.
+In mid-October 2011, Siri was enabled with features such as interactive inputs and outputs and voice recognition features, and it was first introduced in iPhone 4S smartphone.

-From 2012, Siri was introduced in iPads, Apple Watches, Apple TVs an macOS Sierra.
+In 2012, Siri was introduced to iPads, Apple Watches, Apple TVs, and macOS Sierra.
 Siri then became a household name and started gaining immense popularity.

-The way Siri has been marketed by Apple paved the way for more brands coming up with similar technologies.
-Later Google came up with Google Assistant for Android phones which has the exact same features as Siri.
+The way Siri has been marketed by Apple paved the way for more brands to develop similar technologies.
+Later Google came up with Google Assistant for Android phones which has the same features as Siri.

-Voice modulation and AI interactivity has been furthermore researched and developed after that.
-Siri was indeed a marketing hit and one of the best advertising and marketing campaigns ever run by a tech company.
+Voice modulation and AI interactivity have been furthermore researched and developed after that.
+Siri was a marketing hit, and one of a tech company’s best advertising and marketing campaigns ever run.

-Apple is now powered by green energy and the company has investment a huge sum in deployment and usage of green energy.
-The usage of solar panels and the Fort Churchill solar project has contributed largely to the usage of green renewable energy and helped the giant reduce carbon footprint gradually.
+Apple is now powered by green energy, and the company has invested a huge sum in deploying and using green energy.
+The usage of solar panels and the Fort Churchill solar project has contributed largely to the usage of green renewable energy and helped the giant reduce its carbon footprint gradually.

-The tech industry giant has made some remarkable inventions and changed the ecosystem of tech industry in a positive way.
-Since it’s inception, Apple has been through a lot of changes both internally and externally but that one thing which made Apple a giant is the customer loyalty towards the brand.
+The tech industry giant has made some remarkable inventions and positively changed the tech industry’s ecosystem.
+Since its inception, Apple has been through a lot of internal and external changes, but the one thing that made Apple a giant is customer loyalty to the brand.

-This is an inspiration for other brands in the same industry and Steve Jobs has been regarded as the idol for many budding entrepreneurs.
-The way Apple has been functioning, it is expected to rise furthermore in the future and many innovations are yet to be unfolded by this magic brand.
+This is an inspiration for other brands in the same industry, and Steve Jobs has been regarded as the idol of many budding entrepreneurs.
+The way Apple functions is expected to rise in the future, and many innovations are yet to be unfolded by this magic brand.